 Master of Science International Event Management student Myra Qiu helps support the Wittenborg team in at the yearly Expo.
-Almost 220 companies showcased the latest trends in the events industry at the prestigious Events14 exhibition that took place in Utrecht this week and Wittenborg University was among them!
+Almost 220 companies showcased the latest trends in the events industry at the prestigious Events14 exhibition that took place in Utrecht this week and WUAS was among them!

 As one of only a few institutes in the Netherlands providing an English-taught master degree program in Event Management, Wittenborg director, Maggie Feng, and support staff was on hand to provide visitors with information on what the university offers in terms of training the event managers of tomorrow.

 The event took place on Wednesday and Thursday at the Jaarbeurs in Utrecht.
 Exhibitors pulled out all the stops when it came to what they have to offer, displaying their creativity with the help of vintage cars, huge cinema screens, 10 feet high flower bouquets and glorious food - including the humble, but beloved Dutch stroopwafels!

 They were not short of admirers either - more than 7 600 visitors breezed through theJaarbeurs doors over the course of the two days.
 Wittenborg director, Maggie Feng, said this was one of the most liveliest fairs one could come to.
 “It is much more vibrant.
 You have music, DJ’s, ropes hanging from the ceiling, food and entertainment.
 There is a lot of innovation and new concepts coming through in the events industry.”